ruinanwang/ratchat/README.md

 # RatWatch

-### What is RatWatch?

-RatWatch is a SMS chatbot designed for members in the Atlanta community to report real-time rat sightings.
-RatWatch walks the user through a series of questions, collecting vital information which can be presented to the community and city officials.
+RatWatch is a SMS chatbot designed for members in the Atlanta community to report rat sightings and evidence.
+RatWatch walks the user through a series of questions,collecting vital information which can be presented to the community and city officials.

-RatWatch is built using Python and Twilio.
-MySQL is used for database storage.
+RatWatch is built using Python, Flask, MySQL, and Twilio.

 ### How to run RatWatch